Near-critical spanning forests and renormalization: UST and UST limits

-The branches of uniform spanning trees are loop-erased random walks (LERW), which have been shown by Lawler, Schramm and Werner to converge to SLE$_2$ paths in the scaling limit (this convergence holds for paths parametrized by ``Loewner capacity'' which yields in particular convergence for paths up to monotone reparametrization), \cite[Theorem 1.1]{LSW_LERW}.
+Let us consider the UST $\T(\Omega^\d)$ and its path ensemble denoted by $\G^\d(0) \in \SS_\Omega$ (we will soon run a dynamics starting from the UST at time $0$).
+The branches of uniform spanning trees are loop-erased random walks (LERW), which have been shown by Lawler, Schramm and Werner to converge to SLE$_2$ paths in the scaling limit (this convergence holds for paths parametrized by ``Loewner capacity'', which yields in particular convergence for paths up to monotone reparametrization), \cite[Theorem 1.1]{LSW_LERW}.

-As explained in \cite {S0}, the convergence of LERW to SLE$_2$, together with estimates building on Wilson's algorithm yields the convergence of the UST to its continuous limit in the Schramm space (we will refer to results and statements that are proved in other papers or preprints as ``results'' in order to make the distinction with the lemmas and propositions that are proved in the present paper):
+As explained in \cite {S0}, the convergence of LERW to SLE$_2$, together with estimates building on Wilson's algorithm, yield the convergence of the UST to its continuous limit in the Schramm space (we will refer to results and statements that are proved in other papers or preprints as ``results'' in order to make the distinction with the lemmas and propositions that are proved in the present paper):